krasnikovatetiana/sql-ecommerce-analysis/README.md

-# sql-ecommerce-analysis
+sql-ecommerce-analysis

-Exploratory data analysis using SQL and BigQuery
+Targeted sales optimization using SQL and BigQuery

-🛍️ **SQL E-Commerce Sales Analysis**
+🛍️ E-Commerce Revenue Optimization: Focus on Top Category

-This project explores sales data from a simulated online store using the BigQuery public dataset `thelook_ecommerce`.
+This project explores sales data from a simulated online store using the BigQuery public dataset thelook_ecommerce, with the goal of identifying the most profitable product category and developing a targeted marketing strategy to increase company revenue.

-## 🎯 Project Goal
+🎯 Project Goal

-The goal is to help the marketing team optimize advertising strategy by understanding what product categories sell best, when they sell, and who buys them.
+Determine the product category that generates the highest revenue, analyze its seasonality and buyer demographics, and provide recommendations for when and to whom to promote it.

-### 📌 Key Business Questions:
+📌 Key Business Questions:

-1. Which product categories generate the most revenue by month and season?
+Which product category generates the most total revenue?

-2. Do different seasons affect sales volume?
+What is the seasonality of this top category — when do its sales peak?

-3. Is there a difference in purchasing behavior between genders?
+Who are the primary buyers of this category — men or women?

-4. Which gender tends to buy more in each category?
+What are the best months and audience segments to focus advertising efforts on this category?

-5. What is the best time to promote each category?
+🛠 Tools Used

-## 🛠 Tools Used
+Google BigQuery (SQL)

-- Google BigQuery (SQL)
+GitHub (for version control and documentation)

-- GitHub (for version control and documentation)
+📁 Files:

-## 📁 Files:
+queries/ — individual SQL queries related to the business questions

-- `queries/` — contains individual SQL queries
+results/ — CSV exports of query results

-- `screenshots/` — visual summaries or exports
+screenshots/ — visual summaries (charts and tables)

-- `README.md` — project overview and questions
+README.md — project overview and objectives

-- `summary.md` — conclusions and recommendations (to be added)
+summary.md — conclusions and marketing recommendations (in progress)